CamaraLab/GWProt/docs/pymol_protein_viewer.rst

 Pymol Protein Viewer
 =====================================

-This generates pymol scene files files which require the pymol application to be viewed.
+This module generates Pymol scene files files (.pse) which require the Pymol GUI application to be viewed.
+This can be downloaded from the [Pymol website](https://www.pymol.org).

 .. module:: GWProt.pymol_protein_viewer

-It can be downloaded from the `Pymol website <https://www.pymol.org>_`

 .. autofunction:: GWProt.pymol_protein_viewer.compare_proteins_in_pymol